-Potassium is not just a chemical you might have played around within your chemistry class, but an incredibly important mineral important for the proper functioning of the human body.
-Many of us might be indulging in a potassium rich diet without even knowing which food is high in potassium.
+Potassium is not just a chemical you might have played around within your chemistry class.
+This is an incredibly important mineral for the proper functioning of the human body.
+Many of us might be indulging in a potassium-rich diet, without even knowing which food is high in potassium.
 Let us read the article below to know about some potassium-rich foods that are easily available.
-We will also discuss the amount of potassium these food items provide as per your daily recommended value.
+We will also discuss the amount of potassium these food items provide, as per your daily recommended value.

 Benefits of Potassium

-Potassium is a useful mineral salt that is very essential for the proper functioning of the human body.
-Its importance is not taken much into consideration, but without the required amounts of potassium in the body, a person can feel fatigued and develop many other health concerns.
+Potassium is a useful mineral salt essential for the proper functioning of the human body.
+Its importance is not taken much into consideration.
+However, without the required amounts of potassium in the body, a person can feel fatigued and develop many other health concerns.
 Potassium is very reactive in water.
 You might have seen this feature of potassium while conducting an experiment in your chemistry class.
 It is an electrolyte that helps to reduce water retention.
 It also protects the body against stroke and osteoporosis.
-Potassium also helps to bring your blood pressure down.
+Moreover, potassium assists to bring your blood pressure down.

 When it comes to its quantity in the human body, it is the third most abundant mineral.
 Potassium helps to regulate muscle contractions, fluid balance, and nerve balance.
-Most food items in our daily meals contain potassium in good quantities, but here is a list of some potassium-rich superfoods that you must include in your diets to get this useful mineral in abundance.
+Most food items in our daily meals contain potassium in good quantities.
+Here is a list of some potassium-rich superfoods that you must include in your diets, to get this useful mineral in abundance.

 Potassium Rich Foods